 Shaheen, 35 weeks pregnant, was gearing up for her delivery by exercising and focusing on a healthy diet, but still there remained a lingering fear about labour pain.
 She read up about how to reduce labour pain and options for a painless delivery.
-It was then that she came across Entonox, a mixture of nitrous oxide and oxygen gases.
+It was then that she came across Entonox, a mixture of gases.
 She was keen to know about entonox uses, composition, etc. but could not find enough information online.

 She then decided to ask her gynecologist, Dr Anita Sabherwal Anand, known for her detailed consultations, about Entonox in an upcoming consultation.